abhishek-bits/medium_clone/Notes.md

 Features **article** and **globalFeed** can be initialized only via a route.

 But all shareable components (within `/shared` directory) can be initialized directly.

+## Why Lazy Loading:

+Inside a single routing: `app.routes.ts` we have bundled everything in this file.
+Thus, Lazy loading helps us to split our application and make every single chunk smaller and our application faster.